-Chateau Mouton Rothschild, Pauillac , Bordeaux wine, First Growth , producer profile, with wine tasting notes, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews .
+Everything about Chateau Mouton Rothschild, Pauillac , Bordeaux , First Growth , wine producer profile, with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews .
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 It can be argued that the modern age of Chateau Mouton Rothschild, along with the modernization of the entire Bordeaux wine region began at the same time.
 In terms of time, it was quite recent.
 Especially when compared to the age of the appellation.
 In fact it took place less than one hundred years ago.
 Both events started when the young Baron Philippe Rothschild, who was only 20 years old at the time, gained control of the famous Bordeaux wine property Mouton Rothschild.
 The Baron completely changed how Bordeaux wine was produced and sold.

 Starting in 1922, due to the Baron’s changes at Chateau Mouton Rothschild, many of the methods and techniques initiated by the Baron were seen as radical in the 1920’s.
 However, today, most are still practiced by all the top producers of Bordeaux wine today!